lcastrose/GAMEDAY-Challenge/README.md

-# GAMEDAY-Challenge
+# LATAM GAMEDAY-Challenge

-Cloud & Containers Training Sessions - Final
+Cloud & Containers Final Session

-The following are the possible Challenges each team can choose
+# Challenges each team can choose

 1. Lift and Shift:
 - Based on traditional IaaS like: VMs, RDBMS